Pope Arrives In Myanmar, But What Will He Say About The Rohingya?

 Although the Rohingya have a long history of poor treatment at the hands of authorities in Myanmar, the latest refugee crisis was sparked in August, when the country's army launched a crackdown on the minority people in Rakhine state following attacks on military outposts by Rohingya militants.

 Suu Kyi won the Nobel Peace Prize in 1991 for her long campaign for democracy – much of it spent under house arrest.
 But Suu Kyi, although she has no direct authority over the country's military, has come under intense international pressure for not denouncing the army's crackdown.
-That campaign against the Rohingya has forced some 600,000 to flee to neighboring Bangladesh amid what the U.S. and United Nations have described "ethnic cleansing."
+That campaign against the Rohingya has forced some 600,000 to flee to neighboring Bangladesh amid what the U.S. and United Nations have described as "ethnic cleansing."

 NPR's Sylvia Poggioli, traveling with the pope, says Francis has been advised by local church leaders not to talk about the Rohingya, whom the country's Buddhist majority considers illegal migrants.